mostafa/xk6-kafka/README.md

 The real purpose of this extension is to test the system you meticulously designed to use Apache Kafka.
 So, you can test your consumers, and hence your system, by auto-generating messages and sending them to your system via Apache Kafka.

 You can send many messages with each connection to Kafka.
 These messages are arrays of objects containing a key and a value in various serialization formats, passed via configuration objects.
-Various serialization formats, including strings, JSON, binary, and Avro, are supported.
-Avro schema can either be fetched from Schema Registry or hard-code directly in the script.
+Various serialization formats, including strings, JSON, binary, Avro and JSONSchema, are supported.
+Avro schema and JSONSchema can either be fetched from Schema Registry or hard-code directly in the script.
 SASL PLAIN/SCRAM authentication and message compression are also supported.

 For debugging and testing purposes, a consumer is available to make sure you send the correct data to Kafka.